lynnaloo/xtuple-vagrant/README.md

 ### Setup Vagrant ###

-- Edit the `Vagrantfile` and change the `sourceDir` variable to match the location of the cloned xTuple source code
+- Edit the `Vagrantfile` and change the `sourceDir` variable to match the location of the cloned xTuple source code: `sourceDir = "../../dev"`

-- Edit the host machine's `hosts` file and add an entry for the virtual machine: `192.168.33.10 xtuple-vagrant`
+- [Optional] Edit the host machine's `hosts` file (private/etc/root) as root and add an entry for the virtual machine: `192.168.33.10 xtuple-vagrant`

 ### Connect to the Virtual Machine ###